 Why does it matter?
 Anyone can do a lip filler surely?

 The problem isn't rooted in who is better at perfecting the perfect lip.
 There are certainly beauticians who are, artistically, brilliant.
 However, they're not medically trained in the human body, have limited experience in treating patients and are unable to handle complications as competently and effectively as a medic .
 The real issue is they're not accountable to anyone.
 They are not registered with a statutory body like nurses, doctors and dentists are.
 They are not bound by any guidelines or ethics.
 And there is absolutely no recourse for patients if things do go wrong!

 Had this happened to a woman in the UK (as it does) and she'd seen a beautician, there would be nowhere for her to complain or seek help (aside from her local A&E).
 She could complain to the beautician, but you only need to read the countless stories in Facebook groups to understand it would likely be disregarded.
 She could make a civil claim, but that requires time and resources.
 In Singapore the patient was able to complain to the Health Sciences Authority (HSA), who investigated and clearly took appropriate action.
 There would be no procedure here, no recourse, no way of the customer receiving any kind of justice.

 So what can I do to protect myself?

 Simple.
-Only ever let a medically-qualified practitioner perform Botox and fillers on your face.
+Only ever let a medically-qualified practitioner perform injectables on your face.
 Why risk it?
 You can find one here and know they've all be verified and checked, and are all either nurses, doctors, dentists or pharmacists.
 They will all be accountable to their statutory bodies, use high-quality regulated products and they will all have your safety as their first priority.
 Find someone close to you right here, your face is too important to mess up.